 GHMC polls: Amit Shah holds roadshow in Secunderabad after performing 'aarti' at Bhagyalakshmi Temple

 Hyderabad, Nov 29: Home Minister Amit Shah arrived in Hyderabad on Sunday to begin his rally in preparation for the upcoming Greater Hyderabad Municipal Corporation (GHMC) polls that will begin from December 1.
-Shah will hold a roadshow to appeal to the people in Hyderabad to vote for the party in the upcoming civic polls.

-Security tightened at Old City in Hyderabad ahead of Home Minister Amit Shah's visit to Bhagyalakshmi Temple.

 Shah performed aarti at Bhagyalakshmi temple which is adjacent to the Charminar, before his roadshow from Varasiguda Chourasta to Sithaphalmandi.
+After spending around 15 minutes in the temple, Shah waved and flashed victory signs at a large number of party workers who had gathered near Charminar.

+The BJP leader then held a roadshow and will address meetings during his daylong visit.

 The counting of votes in GHMC election will be done on December 4.